PaulKinlan/paul.kinlan.me/content/2017-08-27-the-web-is-my-api.markdown

-It was around the same time that I was starting to work on [Web Intents](https://en.wikipedia.org/wiki/Web_Intents), the spirit of which was the same but it was a lot more complex, I wanted to enable discover of services and interact with those pages.
+It was around the same time that I was starting to work on [Web Intents](https://en.wikipedia.org/wiki/Web_Intents), the spirit of which was the similar &mdash; give users access to data and services from another origin &mdash; but it was a lot more complex.
+I wanted to enable discovery of services and then to interact with those pages.
+And Mike wanted to move the web to providing access to data and services.
 It stuck with me.
 [Even if I did forget the original attribution](https://twitter.com/Paul_Kinlan/status/913000817170534400).

-I recently did a talk for Nordic JS where I highlighted that we don't build interconnected services on the web, and when we do it follows a model of mostly server to server interactions.
-That is a web site will integrate with a 3rd party service by routing all API request through their server and managing all the complexities that come with that.
+I recently did a talk for Nordic JS where I highlighted that we don't build really build truley interconnected services on the web, and when we do it follows a model of mostly server to server interactions.
+That is a web site will integrate with a 3rd party service by routing all API request through their server to the remote service and managing all the complexities that come with that.

 <figure>
   <img src="/images/server-server.png">
   <figcaption>Server to Server - like building a tunnel between services</figcaption>
 </figure>

-It works, we have entire web built with this, but it can be incredibly complex.
-Mike was proposing that with CORS enabled sites and a bit of work, we can talk directly to the remote service.
+It works, we have entire web built with this, but it can be incredibly complex when you consider authenticaion, authorization, transport protocols and differing RPC methods (REST, GraphQL etc).
+Mike was proposing something much more elegant, that with CORS enabled sites and a bit of JavaScript, we can talk directly to the remote service by using the site.

 <figure>
   <img src="/images/server-rpc.png">